Industrial Revolution

 In the late 1800s, electricity began its revolution of the home and office.
 Light bulbs replaced smoky kerosene lamps, refrigerators replaced home deliveries of ice and electric washing machines and irons relieved some of the heavy drudgery of housework.
 At first, electricity was available only in towns because of the expense of stringing long lines through the countryside, but in 1936, Congress passed the Rural Electrification Act that helped to finance the creation of rural co-operatives to supply farm families with this advantage.

-Beginning in the early 20th Century, gasoline-powered engines led to the development of automobiles and tractors that further reduced our dependence on horses.
+Beginning in the early 20th century, gasoline-powered engines led to the development of automobiles and tractors that further reduced our dependence on horses.
 Henry Ford built a factory that broke down the manufacture of an automobile into many small steps and allowed him to mass produce the Model-T that had a major impact on American life.
 Now a reliable automobile was available to the average family, providing a mobility undreamed of only a few generations earlier.
 Families were no longer bound to travel from town to town by rail but could drive where they wanted on short trips or even long family vacations.
 Farm children could attend high schools and other activities in town.

 Impact of the Industrial Revolution

-With all the advantages of the Industrial Revolution that provides us with goods, services and opportunities unavailable to even our grandparents' generation, there are downsides, too.
+With all the advantages of the Industrial Revolution that provides us with goods, services and opportunities unavailable to past generations, there are downsides, too.
 There is a much greater inequality in wealth, with some super-rich people while others live below the poverty level.
 Factories and industrialization make great demands on the environment for raw materials and often pollute the air by burning coal or the rivers with toxic dumps of toxic chemicals.
 Because Americans no longer produce (or even know how to produce) many of the items upon which they depend on, people are vulnerable to forces over which they have little control.

 For the past 300 years, civilization has changed more than it had for thousands of years, and those changes are accelerating.
 What impact will those changes have on the environment and how will it affect the ability to cohabitate the globe with the natural world and other nations?
 The answers remain to be seen.